AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ## Understanding Data Warehouses vs Traditional Databases

 When it comes to work with data, we've got two essential storage types: the Traditional Database, that keeps the day-to-day transactions and handles so called OLTP or On-Line Transactional Processing in smooth operation.
 For instance you open your bank APP to check your balance.
-You go through authentication first, so the APP understands your identity, you then click to balance page and for given authentication ID the APP retrieves exactly your balance rather than someones else.
+You go through authentication first, so the APP understands your identity.
+Then, you click to the balance page, and for the given authentication ID, the APP retrieves your balance exactly, rather than someone else's.

 The OLTP Database is essential for any web application to perform CRUD operations as fast as possible.
 On the other hand imagine that you are a new recruit as a BI Analyst at random company.
 You ask what Data Storages we have, and your manager answers - "oh yeah, there is one called Oracle", and this is the moment where you should realize that you screwed-up.

-The reason you screwed is that OLTP Databases as good as they are for keeping your product up and running, they are not optimized for Data Analysis at all, and therefor you either forced to work in not optimized environment or you have to build one yourself.
+The reason you screwed up is that OLTP databases, as good as they are for keeping your product up and running, are not optimized for data analysis at all.
+Therefore, you're either forced to work in a non-optimized environment or you have to build one yourself.

 And the only good news is that you are reading exacty right article to build OLAP or On-Line Analytical Processing storage or so-called Data Warehouse that is optimized for Data Analysis, and for that purpose we would not use a traditional Star-Schema, but rather a relatively new concept called Activity-Schema.